nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 25" "Claude Code Reconsidering Issue #5" >}}

-As shown in *Code Snippet 25*, Claude Code reconsidered the issue and recommended using `rsplit` to handle multi-speaker sessions more robustly.
-I agreed with this approach and asked Claude Code to implement the fix, and test it.
+As shown in *Code Snippet 25*, Claude Code reconsidered the issue.
+Claude Code recommended using `rsplit` to handle multi-speaker sessions more robustly.
+I agreed with this approach and asked Claude Code to implement the fix and test it.
 Claude Code did just this:

 ```
 [Claude Code implements the rsplit fix and tests it]